-he King's University College community is based on the biblical concept of community, mutual trust.
+The King's University College community is based on the biblical concept of community, mutual trust.
 All members of the University College community are called upon to share the ideal of Christian community.
 All are equal in their worth as God's creatures, and all are liable to discipline.
 Every effort must be made to avoid an adversarial relationship, especially between students and University College personnel, and every effort must be made to restore trust when it is broken.

-By Charter, student discipline is fundamentally a responsibility of the Senate, and it is by delegation that University College personnel and committees deal with it.
+By Charter, student discipline is fundamentally a responsibility of the Senate, and it is by delegation that University College personnel and committees deal with it student to a proper relation with the rest of the community.

 Regulations regarding student discipline should accomplish two things.
-They should preserve an infracting student's dignity as much as possible while calling that student to account, and they should be redemptive in nature, calculated to restore an offending student to a proper relation with the rest of the community.
+They should preserve an infracting student's dignity as much as possible while calling that student to account, and they should be redemptive in nature, calculated to restore an offending